dtak/demo_tex_project_with_overleaf/README.md

 * * Copy the Clone with Git link

 Example link: `https://git.overleaf.com/12112063hyqwrddhndqq`

+If you have an existing project, just copy its link.

 ### (2) Clone the overleaf remote repo on your laptop